 When possible, advance planning should take place soon after a diagnosis of early-stage Alzheimer’s disease while the person can participate in discussions.
 People with early-stage disease are often capable of understanding many aspects and consequences of legal decision making.
 However, legal and medical experts say that many forms of planning can help the person and his or her family even if the person is diagnosed with later-stage Alzheimer’s.

 There are good reasons to retain the services of a lawyer when preparing advance planning documents.
-For example, a lawyer can help interpret different State laws and suggest ways to ensure that the patient's and family's wishes are carried out.
-It's important to understand that laws vary by State, and changes in situation— for instance, a divorce, relocation, or death in the family—can influence how documents are prepared and subsequently maintained.
+For example, a lawyer can help interpret different State laws and suggest ways to ensure that the person's and family's wishes are carried out.
+It's important to understand that laws vary by State, and changes in situation—for instance, a divorce, relocation, or death in the family—can influence how documents are prepared and maintained.

 Legal, Financial, and Health Care Planning Documents